t-usui/Beelzebub/README.md

 Beelzebub
 =========

-Beelzebub is the malware analyzer / classifier software based on static analysis.
+Beelzebub is a malware analyzer / classifier software based on static analysis.

 Beelzebub has 2 functions as below,